4383/governance/goals/proposed/remove-eventlet.rst

 Yes, but at a significant cost.

-Investing money, time, and engineering skills in a solution that will continue to diverge from the main runtime pillar of Openstack, Python, isn't something conceivable.
+Investing money, time, and engineering skills in a solution that will continue to diverge from the main runtime pillar of OpenStack, Python, isn't something conceivable.

 Investing energy in a solution that is made to improve dead version of Python is not something rational.

-Investing Openstack's precious - decreasing - resources in a migration toward one an other library likes Eventlet, without it having good and long term maintenance capabilities is not something desirable neither.
+Investing OpenStack's precious - decreasing - resources in a migration toward one an other library likes Eventlet, without it having good and long term maintenance capabilities is not something desirable neither.
 We would face the same situation again, sooner than we think.

 The current situation, trigger a signal to the community.
-The community should catch this event to decide actions to lead Openstack toward a solution.
+The community should catch this event to decide actions to lead OpenStack toward a solution.
 A realistic solution.
 A pragmatic solution.
 A deterministic solution.

 We should design a solution, that once is applied, must ensure that the current inputs always provides the same outputs.
 No regressions.

-Sustainability should be the main priority of the Openstack community.
+Sustainability should be the main priority of the OpenStack community.
 Our sustainability should be based on the future of Python, not on its past.

-Eventlet is not a sustainable solution for a project like Openstack.
+Eventlet is not a sustainable solution for a project like OpenStack.
 Eventlet struggles to remain compatible with CPython.
 Using Eventlet introduce a gap between us and the CPython stdlib.
 We should adopt a solution that remove that gap.

 But...
 Our challenge is to find a solution which leaves no one behind.
-Our challenge is to find a solution that every Openstack team can adopt.
+Our challenge is to find a solution that every OpenStack team can adopt.
-Our challenge is to find a solution that respect freedom of choice of every Openstack team.
+Our challenge is to find a solution that respect freedom of choice of every OpenStack team.
 Our challenge is to find a solution which take account of the evolution of the Python ecosystem.